fietensen/MQTTBridge/README.md

     - `MQTTBRIDGE_PROXY_HOST` - The host name / address of the MQTTBridge proxy (defaults to `127.0.0.1` / localhost)
     - `MQTTBRIDGE_PROXY_PORT` - The port of the MQTTBridge proxy (defaults to `1883`)

+#### Running

+After the setup, running MQTTBridge is as simple as running the following command in the project's root directory:
+`python ./src/main.py`

 ### Via docker

 MQTTBridge comes with with a docker configuration.
-You can either build your own image running `docker build -t [IMAGE_NAME] .` in the project's root directory, or use the prebuilt, published image.
+You can either build your own image running `docker build -t [IMAGE_NAME] .` in the project's root directory, or use the prebuilt, published image which you can find at https://hub.docker.com/repository/docker/fietensen/mqttbridge.

 To run the docker image you can run following command:
 ```sh